Scotch pie: Competition

 Every year, since 1999, Scottish Bakers, a trade association, hold the World Championship Scotch Pie Awards.
 The winner of the Scotch pie section of the competition is judged to be the World Champion.

+The Kandy Bar, a Scottish bakery chain, has been the overall winners in the World Championship Scotch Pie Awards three times in 2014, 2016, and 2024.
+In an interview in 2016, The Kandy Bar claimed to be producing 1,200 Scotch pies a day, with 1,600 on Saturdays.
+Shortly after winning the Scotch Pie World Champion title in 2016 there was a "natural surge of customers from far afield".